KITcar-Team/kitcar-gazebo-simulation/docs/content/tutorials/datasets.rst

 The principal idea is to use dvc pipelines, i.e. multiple commands with meta-information about dependencies and outputs that are defined in *dvc.yaml* files, to reproducibly create datasets that solely depend on the simulation.
-Whenever the dependencies change, the pipeline can be rerun and the updated dataset generated.
+Whenever the dependencies change, the pipeline can be run again and a new version of the dataset generated.

 Automatic Labeling